With 12 years of experience, I’ve navigated diverse challenges — applying best practices that place people at the center.

 The interviews revealed that customer’s perception on PPM plans overshadowed the true benefits.
 Therefore our problem statement focused on creating an experience that changed the customer perspective on PPM plans.

-Together with my product team and an SME (F&I Sales Rep), we flushed out ideas that answer the problem statement.
 The ideas centered around ways to present convincing content that compared the cost-savings of a PPM plan against the rising costs of going to non-OEM certified vehicle repair shops over time risking the vehicle value.

 We leaned heavily on the Visitor Recognition tech (biometrics) without fully addressing customer privacy concerns or mental models.
 Not every customer opt-ed in to use the solution due privacy concerns.